kukuu/AGILITY/motivation.md

+# Motivating your teams

 Teams are the way that most companies get important work done.
 When you combine the energy, knowledge, and skills of a motivated group of people, then you and your team can accomplish anything you set your minds to.

-Weekdone.com recently took a look at some of the mistakes leaders make that drive away their top talent.
-As they suggest, "Reflect on your behavior, fix these mistakes, and get ready to boost your team performance and motivation."
+Hi-lighted below are some mistakes leaders make that drive away their top talent.
+Rule of thumb, "Reflect on your behavior, fix these mistakes, and get ready to boost your team performance and motivation."

-Try these 9 powerful ways to keep the members of your team motivated and giving their very best on the job.
+## Ways to keep the members of your team motivated

 1. Pay your people what they are worth